Updated November 15, 2023

 If a husband, a wife, or an individual filing jointly for bankruptcy has debt that exceeds certain limits predetermined by law, then Chapter 13 bankruptcy reorganization is not an option; they can file for bankruptcy but under a different chapter of the bankruptcy.
 These limits change every three years in April based on the cost of living and inflation since the last change.
-For example, until 1st April 2016, an individual or wife and husband filing jointly must owe an unsecured debt of less than $383,175 and secured debt of $1,149,525.
+For example, until 1st April 2016, an individual or wife and husband filing jointly must owe an unsecured debt of less than $383,175 and a secured debt of $1,149,525.
 If an individual or wife and husband filing together debts exceed the above limits, then the only option to reorganize is under Chapter 11.

 Chapter 11 vs Chapter 13 of the Bankruptcy Code (Infographics)

 Below are the top 6 characteristics between Chapter 11 vs Chapter 13

 Key Differences Between Chapter 11 vs Chapter 13

 Both Chapter 11 vs Chapter 13 are recommended options in the business.
 Let us examine some of the fundamentals of Chapter 11 vs Chapter 13:

 To qualify as a debtor under Chapter 13 of the Bankruptcy Code, the debtor must be an individual or a wife and husband filing jointly.
 Corporations, partnerships, and limited liability companies (LLCs) are not allowed to file for bankruptcy under Chapter 13 of the bankruptcy; thus, Chapter 11 of the bankruptcy code would be the only option for such entities if one of these types of companies needs to reorganize and continue its operations.
 Thus, chapter 11 of the bankruptcy code is a form of reorganization available for corporations, partnerships, or individuals.

 If any firm files for relief under Chapter 7, the company must cease its operations once it files for a bankruptcy case.
 This is why Chapter 7 bankruptcy is considered a last resort, and Chapter 11 bankruptcy and Chapter 13 bankruptcy are used generally.

 Chapter 13 bankruptcy is generally less expensive than Chapter 11 bankruptcy code.
 This is primarily because: